vpon-sdk/vpon-sdk.github.io/en/web/web.en.md

 1. In your DFP Small Business account, click the `Orders` tab.
 2. Click `New order`.
 3. Enter your order information in the appropriate fields.
-> Order names must be unique within your network.
 4. Enter your line item information.
 5. Click Check inventory to ensure the order will have enough available impressions.
-![Warning]
 6. Click `Save`。Once you've created an order, you'll need to approve it before the line items are eligible to serve.
 See Approve an order to learn how.

+> Order names must be unique within your network.

 ### Create a Line Item